ferdinandyb/dotfiles/README.md

 ## Terminal stuff

 - `kitty` although now looking at `contour` and `wezterm`
-- `zsh`: took a long time to switch from bash, but the very `powerlevel10k` prompt (vs `starship.rs` which lagged) was the final say, although I still have bash set up with `ble.sh`, which is pretty great (probably a bit better than what zsh provides through the vim-mode and syntax highlight plugins)
+- `zsh`: took a long time to switch from bash, but the fast `powerlevel10k` prompt (vs `starship.rs` which lagged) was the final nail in the coffin, although I still have bash set up with `ble.sh`, which is pretty great (probably a bit better than what zsh provides through the vim-mode and syntax highlight plugins)
 - `tmux`
-- `fzf`, `fd-find`, `ripgrep` wherever they make sense
+- `fzf`, `fd-find`, `ripgrep`, and [ugrep](https://github.com/Genivia/ugrep) wherever they make sense
 - `zoxide` for navigation: also integrates with `ranger`